NLESC-JCER/run-cpp-on-web/react/README.md

 **Note:** We use the same `newtonraphson.js` and `newtonraphson.wasm` files as in the [first post](../webassembly/README.md) of this series.
 Make sure you download [newtonraphson.js](https://github.com/NLESC-JCER/run-cpp-on-web/blob/master/react/newtonraphson.js) and [newtonraphson.wasm](https://github.com/NLESC-JCER/run-cpp-on-web/blob/master/react/newtonraphson.wasm) files from GitHub.

-The complete html code will look like this:
+The complete HTML code will look like this:

 ```html
 <!doctype html>